 Published on April 18, 2020 – Last Updated on March 29, 2022

 When times get tough, it’s sometimes hard to see anything positive about the future.
-By building resilience you make yourself stronger and less vulnerable to stress making yourself more resistant to the situations life throws at you.
+But, by building resilience, you make yourself stronger and less vulnerable to stress making yourself more resistant to the situations life throws at you.

-Resilience helps you through those tough times by changing the way you look at things.
+Resilience helps you through those tough times by changing how you look at things.

 What is Resilience?

 Life is not a smooth paved road.
 It comes with twists, turns, and potholes.
-Resilience is how we navigate these obstacles in the road.
-There are three types of obstacles you can experience on your journey through life.
+Resilience is how we navigate these obstacles in the street.
+There are three types of blocks you can experience on your journey through life.

 - Speedbumps– These are the small things that will slow you down, but don’t change your direction.
 You don’t have to do anything differently to reach your goal.
 For example, your flight is grounded because of the weather and you have to wait until the next day to leave in order to get home.

 - Detours– These are things you have to go around.
 You may have to shift direction a little, but you can get back on track after you go around or solve the problem.
 An example would be, you want to buy a house, but housing prices have risen so you need to wait 6 months or get a second job so you can save the extra money for the down payment.

 - Roadblocks– These are obstacles or problems that cannot be changed and make reaching your goal impossible.
 For instance, you played basketball in high school and started playing in college, you injure your knee and the doctor tells you, you can’t play basketball anymore or your injury will get worse.